 1. Proceed Conservatively: Go Slow

-4 miles is not a terribly long distance, in that the difference between a fast 4 miles and a slow 4 miles is probably around 10-15 minutes.
+A 4 mile run is not a terribly long distance, in that the difference between a fast 4 miles and a slow 4 miles is probably around 10-15 minutes.

-In other words, there’s little to be gained from going fast.
+In other words, there’s little to be gained from going fast (every endurance athlete’s secret).

-In the grand scheme of things, you’ve got 4 hours to complete each 4 mile chunk – so going quickly to get back and get some more rest in might seem tempting, but in the long run doesn’t have much affect.
+In the grand scheme of things, you’ve got 4 hours to complete each 4 mile chunk – so going quickly to get back and get in enough time for some more rest in might seem tempting, but in the long run doesn’t have much affect.

 Running fast brings with it some issues – you’re stressing your system more, both your muscles and your cardiovascular system.
 This might not seem like a big deal on your first few rounds, but once you’re well into day 2 you’ll definitely notice if you’ve been pushing hard on those early rounds.